phoenix-rtos/phoenix-rtos-doc/coding.md

 >
     &  *  +  -  ~  !

-The `sizeof` and `typeof`are treated as functions and are to be used with accordance to the following notation:
+The `sizeof` and `typeof`are treated as functions and are to be used in accordance to the following notation:

 >
     sizeof(x)